microsoft/CCF/doc/concepts.rst

 Governance
 ~~~~~~~~~~

 A CCF network is governed by a consortium of :term:`Members`.
-The :term:`Constitution`, recorded in the ledger itself, defines a set of rules that members must follow.
+The scriptable :term:`Constitution`, recorded in the ledger itself, defines a set of rules that members must follow.

 Members can submit proposals to modify the state of the Key-Value Store.
 For example, members can vote to allow a new trusted user to issue requests to the application or to add a new member to the consortium.